Handling Buttons and Links

 elt = objs[-1].node

 This elt node is the most specific node that was clicked.
 With a link, that’s usually going to be a text node.
-But since we want to know the actual URL the user clicked on, we need to climb back up the HTML tree to find the link element:I wrote this in a kind of curious way so it’s easy to add other types of clickable things—like text boxes and buttons—in the next chapter.
+But since we want to know the actual URL the user clicked on, we need to climb back up the HTML tree to find the link element:I wrote this in a kind of curious way so it’s easy to add other types of clickable things—like text boxes and buttons—in Chapter 8.

 # ...